Ohm-s-NEU/notifier-webapp/README.md

 Setting the github

 Open the github repository and add the webhook for the Jenkins server under settings>webhooks option Provide the payload url(url where jenkins is hosted) and append /github-webhook/ in the end.
-Example: jenkins.harrsinisekar.me
-Content type: application/json
+Example: jenkins.pavan.website Content type: application/json
 Save the Webhook
 Triggering the job